Lecrapouille/Lecrapouille/README.md

 For more details about each project, visit the corresponding GitHub repository! 😊

+I'm always responding to people but I missed too often GitHub notifications, so I realize months later that people opened a ticket.
+If this case happens it's better to reach me directly on Discord.

 By the way: I have a GitHub sponsor page: https://github.com/sponsors/Lecrapouille.
 If you like my work, please consider sponsoring me!

 ## 🤖 Robotics Projects